bmamlin/nginx-proxy-letsencrypt/README.md

 ## Setup

-Set up your DNS to forward a subdomain.
+First, set up your DNS to forward a subdomain.
 For example, by creating two `A` records: one for the subdomain and a second with a wildcard, both pointing to the IP address of the host server.

 `foo.example.com    300  A  1.2.3.4`<br>
 `*.foo.example.com  300  A  1.2.3.4`

-Create a "web" network.
+Second, create a "web" network.
 Docker containers must be on this network to be proxied.
 This only needs to be done once.

 `$ docker network create web`

+or, use the convenience script, to create the network:

+`./init`

+Lastly, edit the `config.env` file to specify your postmaster email address.
+This email address will be associated with each LetsEncrypt certificate, where you will get notifications of expiring certificates (if the automatic renewal has failed for some reason).

 ## Start Proxy Server